JetBrains/kotlin-web-site/docs/topics/native/native-get-started.md

 1. Select **File** | **Open**.
 2. Select the project directory and click **Open**.
-   IntelliJ IDEA automatically detects if it's as a Kotlin/Native project.
+   IntelliJ IDEA automatically detects if it's a Kotlin/Native project.

 If you encounter a problem with the project, IntelliJ IDEA displays the error message in the **Build** tab.